Courses and Requirements

 Planning for study abroad

 We encourage all of our majors to study abroad at least one semester during their junior year.
-It is definitely possible but takes a little more advanced planning.
+It is definitely possible, but it takes a little more advanced planning.
 If you are considering studying abroad, plan to take CHEM 125 and BIOL 107 (and possibly 108) your first year so that you can complete CHEM 244 and 245 (and possibly BIOL/CHEM 272) your sophomore year.

 Some study abroad programs will provide opportunities for you to take coursework that may count towards your major.
-You can count a maximum of two units taken abroad towards your major but you must consult with your advisor and the Biochemistry director prior to studying abroad to determine which courses may count towards your major.
-If you opted out of BIOL 107/108 you can count two units from abroad towards your major only if you gain an additional laboratory experience through another venue (laboratory based course to fulfill cell biology requirement, summer research experience in the biological sciences, BIOL 298, or complete a year-long capstone research experience).
+You can count a maximum of two units taken abroad towards your major, but you must consult with your advisor and the Biochemistry director prior to studying abroad to determine which courses may count towards your major.
+If you opted out of BIOL 107/108, you can count two units from abroad towards your major only if you gain an additional laboratory experience through another venue (laboratory-based course to fulfill cell biology requirement, summer research experience in the biological sciences, BIOL 298, or complete a year-long capstone research experience).
 If not, you can only count one unit taken abroad towards your major.